soumgraphic/parkourapi/homework_brest.md

-# Homework: Build Your Own API with Spring boot, Mistral AI, Swagger, and Deployment
+# Homework: Build Your Own API with Spring boot, JPA, Mistral AI, Swagger, and Deployment

 ## Objective